 There are multiple state and federal laws that address workplace discrimination against veterans.
 One of the difficult aspects of any workplace discrimination case is putting together the evidence.
 An experienced attorney knows which types of evidence will be useful for your case, and can defend you against employer retaliation.

-Veterans with disabilities who are experiencing workplace discrimination should contact one of the Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob to explore legal options.
+Veterans with disabilities who are experiencing workplace discrimination should contact one of the Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. to explore legal options.